High Street Culture

-Edge Hill University is an important element of the town's vitality but Ormskirk also remains a primary shopping destination for the wider area.
+Edge Hill University is an important element of the town's vitality, but Ormskirk also remains a primary shopping destination for the wider area including its fabulous market.
 There is potential for the town's striking network of historic alleyways to be better used and for the town centre to be better connected together, with the historic market at its heart.

-With £755,000 of Government funding, delivered through Historic England, the High Street Heritage Action Zone will focus on enhancing two gateway areas into the town centre, including the Wheatsheaf Walk area, as well as its historic alleyways, through physical improvements, public arts and a series of events to boost its distinctive feel and character.
+With £755,000 of government funding, delivered through Historic England, the High Street Heritage Action Zone will focus on enhancing two gateway areas into the town centre, including the Wheatsheaf Walk area.
+Its historic alleyways will also be improved, through physical improvements, public arts and a series of events to boost their distinctive feel and character.

 The programme will aim to emphasise the diverse elements of Ormskirk's history, including its famed gingerbread, to bring its interesting story to life and attract visitors to learn more.
-It will also improve access to the town, so people of all physical abilities can take part in and enjoy its historic centre, which aims to contribute to higher footfall and boost the local economy.
+It will also improve access to the town surrounding Ormskirk bus station, so people of all physical abilities can take part in and enjoy its historic centre, which aims to contribute to higher footfall and boost the local economy.